When Sharing the Road with a Light Rail Vehicle: A Driver's Survival Guide

 The Key Difference: Shared Space

 What makes light rail unique is its semi-exclusive right-of-way.
-Also, in downtown corridors, tracks often have signal priority—meaning traffic lights turn green for approaching trains while cars must stop.
+And in downtown corridors, tracks often have signal priority—meaning traffic lights turn green for approaching trains while cars must stop.
 At intersections without dedicated lanes, LRVs share the road but expect other vehicles to yield.
 This creates a complex dance where drivers, cyclists, and pedestrians must all adjust their behavior.

 Size and Stopping Power